Is Turkey a part of the EU?

 Related Articles

-- What should I do if I want to stay in Turkey longer than my e-Visa allows?
+- What to do if you want to stay longer than your e-Visa allows?

 - Is it safe to pay by credit card on the e-Visa website?